The Childcare Dilemma

 Check out this article to see if a Nanny Share is right for you.

-So you and your partner are both doctors who take call, you have an irregular schedule or perhaps you need help around the clock with a special needs child.
-If you have a spare bedroom or guesthouse, a live-in nanny could be ideal for you.
+So you and your partner are both doctors who take calls (thank you for being on the frontline), you have an irregular schedule, or perhaps you need help around the clock with a special needs child.
+If you have a spare bedroom or guesthouse, a live-in nanny could be ideal for you… and for corona time.

-Sure, having another person living in your house is going to be one h*ll of an awkward adjustment.
-Just be thankful it’s not your weird Aunt Debbie!
-Other good news: date nights are ba-aaaaack, and it’s time to try for baby #3… haha, kidding!
+Sure, having another person living in your house is going to be one h*ll of an awkward adjustment (just be thankful it’s not your weird Aunt Debbie!), but… guess what: date nights are ba-aaaaack, and it’s time to try for baby #3… haha, kidding!
 (Seriously, don’t trip, LOL).

 Defining how many hours of work is required is part of pay negotiation, as is time off, etc.